github/opensource.guide/_articles/id-ID/legal.md

 **Your project's existing license.** If your project's existing license is compatible with the license you want to change to, you could just start using the new license.
 That's because if license A is compatible with license B, you'll comply with the terms of A while complying with the terms of B (but not necessarily vice versa).
 So if you're currently using a permissive license (e.g., MIT), you could change to a license with more conditions, so long as you retain a copy of the MIT license and any associated copyright notices (i.e., continue to comply with the MIT license's minimal conditions).
 But if your current license is not permissive (e.g., copyleft, or you don't have a license) and you aren't the sole copyright holder, you couldn't just change your project's license to MIT.
 Essentially, with a permissive license the project's copyright holders have given permission in advance to change licenses.

 **Your project's existing copyright holders.** If you're the sole contributor to your project then either you or your company is the project's sole copyright holder.
 You can add or change to whatever license you or your company wants to.
 Otherwise there may be other copyright holders that you need agreement from in order to change licenses.
 Who are they?
 People who have commits in your project is a good place to start.
 But in some cases copyright will be held by those people's employers.
 In some cases people will have only made _de minimis_ contributions, but there's no hard and fast rule that contributions under some number of lines of code are not subject to copyright.
 What to do?
 It depends.
 For a relatively small and young project, it may be feasible to get all existing contributors to agree to a license change in an issue or pull request.
 For large and long-lived projects, you may have to seek out many contributors and even their heirs.
 Mozilla took years (2001-2006) to relicense Firefox, Thunderbird, and related software.

 Alternatively, you can have contributors agree in advance (via an additional contributor agreement -- see below) to certain license changes under certain conditions, beyond those allowed by your existing open source license.
 This shifts the complexity of changing licenses a bit.
 You'll need more help from your lawyers up front, and you'll still want to clearly communicate with your project's stakeholders when executing a license change.

-## Does my project need an additional contributor agreement?
+## Apakah proyek saya membutuhkan perjanjian kontributor tambahan?

 Probably not.
 For the vast majority of open source projects, an open source license implicitly serves as both the inbound (from contributors) and outbound (to other contributors and users) license.
 If your project is on GitHub, the GitHub Terms of Service make "inbound=outbound" the [explicit default](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license).